-The gain recognized is the lesser of:
+The gain recognized is the lesser of the following amounts.

-- 1) The excess of: - a) The fair market value of the property received in the distribution, over - b) The adjusted basis of the partner's interest in the partnership immediately before the distribution, reduced (but not below zero) by any money received in the distribution, or - 2) The "net precontribution gain" of the partner.
-This is the net gain the distributee partner would recognize if all the property contributed by the partner within 5 years (7 years for property contributed after June 8, 1997) of the distribution, and held by the partnership immediately before the distribution, were distributed to another partner, other than a partner who owns more than 50% of the partnership.
-See Distribution of contributed property to another partner under Contribution of Property, later.
+- 1) The excess of: - a) The fair market value of the property received in the distribution, over - b) The adjusted basis of the partner's interest in the partnership immediately before the distribution, reduced (but not below zero) by any money received in the distribution. - 2) The "net precontribution gain" of the partner.
+This is the net gain the partner would recognize if all the property contributed by the partner within 7 years (5 years for property contributed before June 9, 1997) of the distribution, and held by the partnership immediately before the distribution, were distributed to another partner, other than a partner who owns more than 50% of the partnership.
+For information about the distribution of contributed property to another partner, see Contribution of Property, under Transactions Between Partnership and Partners, later.

 The character of the gain is determined by reference to the character of the net precontribution gain.
 This gain is in addition to any gain the partner must recognize if the money distributed is more than his or her basis in the partnership.

 For these rules, the term "money" includes marketable securities treated as money, as discussed earlier.